 Today I am so excited to welcome my first guest blogger, Kimberly Englot.
 I asked her to shed some light on why we have difficulty making the changes we want in our lives.
-So many of you have shared with me the desire to finally get your homes organized and decorated beautifully, yet there’s something that always gets in the way.
+So many of you have shared the desire to finally get your homes organized and decorated beautifully, yet there’s something that always seems to get in the way.

 Is it really about time and money or does it go a little deeper?